yelabucsf/ImmunoX_hack/README.md

 # ImmunoX hackathon 2019
-Instructions for setting up environment for scRNA-seq analysis using `scanpy` for Python of `seurat` for R.
+Instructions for setting up environment for scRNA-seq analysis using `scanpy` for Python or `seurat` for R.
 You don't need both packages, choose whatever you are familiar with.

 # Python *scanpy* setup for MacOS and Windows